irwinj22/FallenStars/user_stories.md

 Some items may deteriorate after being in our inventory for too long.
 If we try to sell something that is faulty, we will be notified to replace the item with a new one or at a discount.
 9. Exception: Item is over-priced
 Customers may know other shops that sell what they want at lower prices.
 Our shop will provide a discount to individuals who do not want to buy items because they know they can find better deals elsewhere.
+10. Exception: Rent overdue
+Customers who chose to rent items may try to take advantage of our rent policy and hold items for longer than what their rent says.
+Our store will inforce an interest rate policy as late fees.
+11. Exception: Low-quality item return
+Customers who rent our equipment may missue/damage it.
+If an item is returned to us in a poor condition under a given threshold, the customer will be charged extra to replace the item.
+12. Exception: Out-of-Stock
+If a customer attempts to buy an item, but we do not have any in stock, then we will be notified to purchase more of that item.